ticentra/youtube-miner/README.md

 # misp-custom-miner
-MineMeld Miner for MISP attributes implemented as an extensio
+MineMeld Miner for MISP attributes implemented as an extension